St Paul's Cathedral, Rockhampton: History

 In 1892 the Rockhampton Church of England diocese was formed and the church was upgraded to a cathedral.
 The foundation bishop was the Right Reverend Nathaniel Dawes who was enthroned on 30 November 1892.
 Entrance gates, designed by Louis Spier Robertson, were constructed at the cathedral in 1899.

 Other changes to the building include the removal in 1968 of the high altar from the eastern wall of the chancel to a more central position on the sanctuary.
 This work involved the removal of a rood screen, which was installed in the 1920s.
 The crucifix which was part of this screen is now affixed to a wall near the lectern.
-The Warriors' Chapel was added to the eastern end of the one of the aisles in 1916.
+The Warriors' Chapel was added to the eastern end of one of the aisles in 1916.
 The Lady Chapel was created in the other aisle in about 1953.
 A temporary bell tower with a peal of eight bells was erected in 1946 as a thanksgiving offering for victory in World War II.